-My main research interests are in partisan electoral campaigns and political behaviour.
+My main research interests are in electoral campaigns and political behaviour.
 I use a combination of quantitative and experimental methods.
-Below is a list of published/accepted journal articles, working papers, and other publications.
+Below is a list of published and accepted peer-reviewed journal articles, working papers, reports and blogs.

 Is it worth door-knocking?
 Evidence from a UK-based GOTV field experiment on the effect of leaflets and canvass visits on voter turnout.
-Political Science Research and Methods (2018) doi:1017/psrm.2018.39. [paper, code and data]
+Political Science Research and Methods (2018) [paper, code and data].

 Conceived in Harlesden: Candidate-centred campaigning in British general elections.
-Parliamentary Affairs (2018) doi:1093/pa/gsy040.
-With Caitlin Milazzo. [paper].
+Parliamentary Affairs (2018).
+With Caitlin Milazzo [paper].

 Vote like your rights depend on it: Homosexuality and electoral participation in Europe.
 With Stuart Turnbull-Dugarte.
-(Preparing to submit). [paper].
+Under review at American Political Science Review [paper].

 GOTV canvassing and intra-household partisanship: experimental evidence.
 With Florian Foos.